MrMobble/MrMobble/README.md

 - 👋 Hi, I’m @MrMobble
-- 👀 I’m interested in games.
+- 👀 I’m interested in tech.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 MrMobble/MrMobble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.